 - LEDs: They are energy-efficient and produce red and blue lights.

-I recommend using LED lights as they have a long life span and can also be customized to produce the wavelengths of light your Calathea requires.
+LED lights have a long life span and can be customized to produce the wavelength Calathea prefers.
+So, many gardeners suggest LED grow lights.

 Adjustable light intensity

 |Lxyoug LED Lights||Provides blue, red and white color temperature